 You Don’t Need A Guy To Save You — You Can Save Yourself

 1. You’re no one’s responsibility but your own.
-Your happiness and satisfaction are your responsibility, and achieving them should never become someone else’s problem.
+Your happiness is your responsibility, and achieving it should never become someone else’s problem.
 You’re in control of your own life and everything in it, including the things that make you miserable.
 The power to change those things rests only with you.
+Sure, love can make you feel even happier than you already are, but it’s certainly not a requirement for living a fulfilling life.

 2. Expecting a guy to save you makes you a jerk.
 Saving someone is far from quick and painless.
 It’s messy, emotionally draining, and has no guarantee of success.
 Putting that burden on an unsuspecting guy is a terrible thing to do.
 It isn’t a man’s job to save you just because he’s a man.